 Troopers Hill - Origin of the Name

-1826 marks the first recorded use of the name 'Troopers Hill' when it was used on OS survey sheet of the Bristol area made by the surveyors for the Ordnance Survey.
+1826 marks the first recorded use of the name 'Troopers Hill' when it was shown on a preliminary drawing of the Bristol area made by the surveyors for the Ordnance Survey.
 This was one of a series of drawings which were copied to produce the first OS maps.
 Prior to this date the hill had been referred to as 'Harris Hill' or 'Truebody's Hill' (which was used on another OS drawing of the Bath area dated 1815).

 In 1937, local historian William Sanigar wrote to the Ordnance Survey to ask about the name.
 In his letter he states that the Truebody family were owners and tenants of land in and around the neighbourhood for about a hundred years.

 Troopers Hill and Truebody's Hill were both used through much of the nineteenth century, with Troopers Hill becoming the accepted name by the end of the century, possibly because of its use on the Ordnance Survey map.
 It remains in doubt as to whether the name came from the use of the hill by troopers in the civil war or at some other time; or whether it was simply a corruption of Truebody's Hill.